Nonconforming (Grandfather) Rights

 - The Municipality may not have abated a violation simply because it didn't know about it.
 Even if "the Muni" was aware of a violation, it may not have had the resources to pursue enforcement.
 Neither of these conditions makes a violation legal or bestows nonconforming rights or prevents the Municipality from enforcing the zoning code now.

 - Real estate agents, title companies, banks, mortgage companies, and other agencies may not have the expertise to recognize violations of the zoning regulations.
-Although a property owner may have even less experience with the law, ownership nevertheless carries with it the obligation to comply with the regulations.
+Ownership of property carries with it the obligation to comply with the regulations.

 - A person who asserts that something exists has the burden of proving that it exists.
 This is especially true of nonconforming rights.
 The burden of proof is on the property owner.

-Nonconforming rights are "vested property rights" that are often worth tens of thousands of dollars.
+Nonconforming rights are vested property rights.
 Once established, they "run with the land" - that is, they automatically continue in force when the land is sold.
 Exceptions are:

 - Nonconforming rights to a use automatically terminate if the use is abandoned for more than one year or is superseded by a permitted use.